Terrific in Tartan! All About Meghan Markle's Scottish-Inspired Outfit for Her Visit to Edinburgh

 RELATED VIDEO: Palace Officials Just Shared Meghan and Harry Wedding Details — Including When to Set Your Alarm!

 Another element of Meghan’s Nottingham look that made a reappearance in Edinburgh?
-Her Wolford black turtleneck bodysuit.
-This time, she paired the piece with black wide-leg pants from American designer Veronica Beard and a pair of black shoes.
+Her Wolford black turtleneck bodysuit (shop a similar look here).
+This time, she paired the piece with black wide-leg pants from American designer Veronica Beard (they’re the brand’s “Adley” style; shop a similar look here and here) and a pair of black suede booties.

 Meghan and Harry have a full day scheduled in Edinburgh, where they’ll witness the firing of the One O’Clock Gun, pay a visit to one of the Queen’s Scottish homes, Holyroodhouse, and visit Social Bite, a social enterprise café that distributes food and hot beverages to homeless people.